Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

-Given historical data of customers financial information and whether or not they were **90+ days past due** on payments, we can produce a model which will generates a probability that a customer will be **90+ days past due** on payments.
+Given historical data of customers financial information and whether or not they were **90+ days past due** on payments, we can produce a model that will generate a probability that a customer will be **90+ days past due** on payments.

 For explanation of logistic regression binary classifiers see the following invaluable resource: